Sawtry Village Academy

-Sawtry Village Academy (formerly Sawtry Community College) is a co-education secondary school and sixth form located in the village of Sawtry, Cambridgeshire a short distance from Peterborough.
+Sawtry Village Academy (formerly Sawtry Community College and Sawtry Village College) is a co-education secondary school and sixth form located in the village of Sawtry, Cambridgeshire a short distance from Peterborough.
+It opened in 1963.

 Sawtry Community College converted to academy status in April 2015 and was renamed Sawtry Village Academy.
 The school is now part of the Meridian Trust (previously the Cambridge Meridian Academies Trust).

+History

+Sawtry Village College first opened in 1963.
+It was one of a number of colleges based on Henry Morris' idea that educational institutions should serve their communities by becoming a central hub for the area as well as a school.
+In practice, this meant that during the day the College taught secondary school age pupils but was used by the community for other events outside of this time.